Arab League, Turkey Impose Sanctions Against Syria, UN Terms Crisis “Civil War,” Ups Death Toll to “Much More” than 4,000

 On Monday in Moscow, Russian Foreign Minister Sergei Lavrov told the press that with regard to the international response to the crisis in Syria, “Right now, the most important thing is to stop acting by means of ultimatums and try to move toward political dialogue.”

 Lavrov went on to assert that it was inappropriate to expect the Syrian government not to respond to the country’s crisis, stating that, “For the most part, armed groups are provoking the authorities.”

 On Tuesday, November 29, Saudi officials urged their citizens to leave Syria immediately out of concern for the country’s security situation.
 “Due to the security situation, Saudi Arabia urges its citizens to leave Syria and not travel there,” the Saudi ministry said in a statement to the country’s official SPA news.

-Organization of Islamic Cooperation urges Damascus to end violence
+Organisation of Islamic Cooperation urges Damascus to end violence

-Following a meeting on Wednesday in Jeddah in which Syrian Foreign Minister Walid al-Moallem was in attendance, Ekmeleddin Ihsanoglu, the secretary-general of the Organization of Islamic Cooperation (OIC), told the press that the OIC urged Damascus to “immediately stop the use of excessive force” against its citizens, with particular concern for averting international intervention in the country.
+Following a meeting on Wednesday in Jeddah in which Syrian Foreign Minister Walid al-Moallem was in attendance, Ekmeleddin Ihsanoglu, the secretary-general of the Organisation of Islamic Cooperation (OIC), told the press that the OIC urged Damascus to “immediately stop the use of excessive force” against its citizens, with particular concern for averting international intervention in the country.

 Economic Development & Trade

 Syrian Economic Minister Shaar – crisis is the “worst in our recent history”

 In an interview if AFP on November 24, Syria’s Economic Minister Mohammed Nidal al-Shaar spoke of the country’s deepening economic woes, conceding that the current crisis is the worst in Syria’s recent history.